botpress/botpress/docs/recipes/login.md

 })
 ```

-To have this message handled by the dialog engine, you have to make sure that the bot is listening to for this type of event:
+To have this message handled by the dialog engine, you have to make sure that the bot is listening for this type of event:

 ```js
   bp.hear({ type: /message|text|login_callback/i }, async (event, next) =>